samsung-cnct/chart-vault-etcd/docs/quay.md

 data:
   username: c2Ftc3VuZ19jbmN0K3phYnJhX3I=
   password: RWE0ZkZqRHJlSVNMb05lV3NkRWc2UFBNTFZEaDlHUU5SUk9FQkoxRzc1NTlNUlBKM1NTUUZKNEY1Rk00Q0tCUw==
-rodin:common-tools dwat$
 ```

+Then run `kubectl create -f secret.yaml` to create the secret.

-Then, if you have not already done so, head to the Jenkinsfile for your
+Finally, if you have not already done so, head to the Jenkinsfile for your
 repo, and edit the `robot_secret` to be `quay-robot-zabra-container-rw`
 or `quay-robot-zabra-rw`